-- Run out the sensor to the nearest storage tank. - For 610 and RW series tanks, a thermostat well is supplied within each tank. - Remove the plastic cover from the fitting located 90° from the water connections on the storage tank, but do not discard. - Make a small hole in the centre of the plastic cap and thread the sensor through the hole. - For RT series tanks, a thermostat well is supplied which needs to be fitted to the lowest fitting as shown. - Insert the sensor all the way into the thermostat well and fit the plastic cap back onto the storage tank. - To prevent the sensor dislodging from the well, screw the cable to the tank jacket using a cable clamp. - Cable tie the sensor lead, curling up and tying off any excess lead.
+- For 610 series tanks, remove the plastic cover from the fitting located 90° from the water connections on the storage tank, but do not discard. - Make a small hole in the centre of the plastic cap and thread the sensor through the hole. - Insert the sensor all the way into the thermostat well and fit the plastic cap back onto the storage tank. - To prevent the sensor dislodging from the well, screw the cable to the tank jacket using a cable clamp. - Cable tie the sensor lead, curling up and tying off any excess lead.